Star-Lord: Old Man Quill

 In Old Man Quill: Nobody's Fault But My Own, based in the Wastelands universe, Peter Quill eventually becomes the emperor of Spartax.
 He leaves the Guardians of the Galaxy and Gamora to marry L'ssa and fathers two children; however, the Universal Church of Truth draws him out in a firefight, which leaves his homeworld vulnerable to attack.
 The Church annihilates the planet, destroying everything and everyone he loves.

 A devastated Quill is found by an aged version of the Guardians, recruiting him for one more adventure back on Earth that will give him revenge on the Church, now led by Galactus.
 However, after discovering what happened to the other heroes of Earth, it is eventually revealed that Quill has been hallucinating all of the other Guardians for the duration of his quest, and the real Guardians have been killed by Galactus.
 With the Ultimate Nullifier having been destroyed, Quill eventually defeats Galactus by shooting him in the head with the Time Stone, displacing part of Galactus's brain.
 With the death of Galactus, most of the Church are revealed to have been brainwashed thralls who break away.
-Peter subsequently forms a new team of Guardians, including Beta Ray Bill, Moondragon, Phyla-Vell, Nebula, and Baby Groot to deal with the rest of the Church.
+Peter subsequently forms a new team of Guardians, including Beta Ray Bill, Moondragon, Phyla-Vell, Nebula, and Groot, to deal with the rest of the Church.

 Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-The Star-Lord name is held by an older man who is a member of the 61st Century's Guardians of the Galaxy and Master of the Solar System.
-While he absorbed Human Torch's attacks, Star-Lord did speak to Doom through his robots noting that he is not the Doom that they are familiar with.
+An alternate universe version of Star-Lord appears in the Ultimate Universe imprint.
+This version is member of the 61st century's Guardians of the Galaxy and Master of the Solar System.

+Predator Kills the Marvel Universe

+In the intercompany crossover Predator Kills the Marvel Universe, Star-Lord and his fellow Guardians of the Galaxy are the first heroes slaughtered by Kraven the Hunter and the Yautja.